 Blood parasites, such as Plasmodium, Leishmania, and Trypanosoma spp, are also found.
 Generally, there is an equilibrium between the parasite and the natural host, with infections rarely causing overt clinical disease.
-Transmission of simian malarias to humans, although rare, has occurred in areas where the appropriate mosquito vectors are present.
-Some primate species (eg, owl monkeys) are excellent models for malarial research.
+Transmission of simian malarias to people, although rare, has occurred in areas where the appropriate mosquito vectors are present.
+Some nonhuman primate species (eg, owl monkeys) are excellent models for malarial research.

 Naturally occurring toxoplasmosis (Toxoplasma gondii) has been reported in Central and South American primates.
 Clinical signs of infection tend to be nonspecific (lethargy, anorexia, diarrhea).
 Hepatic focal necrosis and fibrinous pneumonia with edema are common histologic findings.
 Toxoplasma can be demonstrated in blood smears in acute cases. (see Toxoplasmosis.)